egeyesss/overterm/README.md

 curl -fsSL https://raw.githubusercontent.com/egeyesss/overterm/main/install.sh | sh
 ```

-That is the whole install.
-It puts `oTerm.app` in your Applications
+That's all.
+It puts `oTerm.app` in your Applications folder,
-folder, and you open it from Spotlight or Finder like anything else.
+and you can open it from Spotlight or Finder like any other app.
-After that it lives in the menu bar: click the icon to summon or hide it,
+After that, you can open it by the small terminal icon in the menu bar.
-or press `Cmd+Shift+O` from any app.
+You can show/hide the terminal with `Cmd+Shift+O` after that.

-There is no Dock icon, and that is deliberate rather than missing. macOS
+There is no Dock icon on purpose. macOS gives an app with a Dock icon
-gives an app with a Dock icon a desktop of its own and switches you to
+a desktop of its own and switches you to it, which
-it, which would stop the window appearing over a full-screen video.
-The
+would stop the window appearing over a full-screen video.
-menu bar icon is what oTerm has instead.

 Piping a script into a shell is a lot to ask of anybody, so read it first
 if you would rather: